 In an effort to expand into new markets, the bigger fish of the gaming engine market like Crytec, Unity, Unreal, and Rockstar are now making their core technology platforms available for applications outside gaming, high tech systems being one of the markets identified.
 Such platforms need extensive adaption and enhancement before they are suitable to be used for digital twin applications but nevertheless provide an incredibly powerful technology foundation that could not otherwise be economically developed purely for digital twin use.
 For example, Unit040 is an HTSc member that taps into the technology platform of game engine developer Unity.
 Unit040 has adapted and enhanced the Unity platform with a range of features and functions that enable it to be efficiently and effectively used to construct digital twins of high-tech systems.
 Unit040’s customers can use their resulting PRESpective product, including the Unity platform, to develop directly or with the assistant of experts from Unit040.

 The Digital Twin in Practice

 The ability to visualise how a target system functions should not be underestimated.
-A digital twin functions as a communication tool that helps engineers from different disciplines achieve a common understanding of each other’s worlds – a feat that is very difficult to achieve by any other means.
+The technology functions as a communication tool that helps engineers from different disciplines achieve a common understanding of each other’s worlds – a feat that is very difficult to achieve by any other means.
 It breaks down the notorious barriers between mechanics, software, mechatronics and electronics: conflicting issues arise earlier and by involving and aligning all stakeholders costly mistakes can be avoided.
-A digital twin also helps developers to analyse their work more thoroughly and see problems before they even occur.
+This also helps developers to analyse their work more thoroughly and see problems before they even occur.